-Prior to our adoption of SFAS 123(R), we used the intrinsic value method prescribed by APB 25 and also followed the disclosure requirements of SFAS 123, as amended by SFAS 148, which required certain pro forma disclosures as if the fair value had been recorded for share-based compensation expense.
+Prior to our adoption of SFAS 123(R), we used the intrinsic value method prescribed by APB 25 and also followed the disclosure requirements of SFAS 123, as amended by SFAS 148, which required certain pro forma disclosures as if the fair value method had been followed for accounting for such compensation.
 We used the Black-Scholes-Merton option valuation model to assess the grant date fair value of each award.
-In general, our option grants vested with a four-year graded vesting and a ten year contractual term.
-We elected to value each grant as a single award and to recognize cost on a straight-line method.
-See Note 1 for the pro forma disclosure of share-based compensation for the three and six months ended June 30, 2005.
+In general, our option grants vest with a four-year graded vesting and have a ten year contractual term.
+We elected to value each grant as a single award and to recognize related cost on a straight-line method.
+See Note 1 for the pro forma disclosure of share-based compensation for the three and nine months ended September 30, 2005.